SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 Drive Car 1
 [/input]
 [output]
-Car travelled 14 km
+The car travelled 14 km
-Car needs refueling
+The car needs refueling
-Car needs refueling
+The car needs refueling
-Car travelled 99.1 km
+The car travelled 99.1 km
-Car needs refueling
+The car needs refueling
-Car travelled 5.01 km
+The car travelled 5.01 km
-Car travelled 1 km
+The car travelled 1 km
 Car: 6.22
 Truck: 100.01
 [/output]